coffeek3/ogre-gpu/Docs/src/material-scripts.md

 ## fog\_override

-Tells the pass whether it should override the scene fog settings, and enforce its own.
+Tells the pass whether it should override the scene fog settings, and enforce it’s own.
 Very useful for things that you don’t want to be affected by fog when the rest of the scene is fogged, or vice versa.
 @par
 Format: fog\_override &lt;override?&gt; \[&lt;type&gt; &lt;colour&gt; &lt;density&gt; &lt;start&gt; &lt;end&gt;\]
 @par